 The goal of this program is to develop knowledge and understanding of the more distant past both for itself, in its uniqueness, and as an object of specifically modern questions and methods of inquiry.
 We are interested in the structure of institutions and social systems, and in relationships between the social order and learned traditions, values, ideologies and ideas.
 Ancient and medieval studies derive a special claim to our interest from the fact that the record is so full and multiform and that much of it is of exceptionally high quality at once in substance and form.

 The concentration requirements consist of four subjects, at least one of which is to be taken in the medieval period by students whose focus is to be the Ancient World, or one in the ancient period by those whose focus is the Middle Ages.
 Subjects listed below as ANCIENT AND MEDIEVAL may count for either.
-At least two of the subjects taken towards the concentration must be taken at M.I.T.
-A HASS Concentration may include only ONE (1) subject that also counts toward the HASS Distribution Requirement.
+At least two of the subjects taken towards the concentration must be taken at MIT.
+A HASS Concentration may include only one subject that also counts toward the HASS Distribution Requirement.
 You may include more than one only if the additional subject will NOT count as a HASS Distribution subject in your degree audit.

 Concentrators may count up to two subjects in Greek or Latin or a medieval vernacular (taken at MIT or other institutions) towards the concentration.
 Students interested in the program should contact the Concentration Advisor.